 I Know How Risky Sunbeds Are, So Why Can’t I Quit Them?

-I Know How Risky Tanning Beds Are, So Why Can’t I Quit Them?

 Welcome to Sun Blocked, Refinery29’s global call to action to wake up to the serious dangers of tanning.
 No lectures or shaming, we promise.
 Instead, our goal is to arm you with the facts you need to protect your skin to the best of your ability, because there’s no such thing as safe sun.

-“I’ll just do a few sessions on a tanning bed to build a base tan before my holiday,” I told myself earlier this year.
+“I’ll just do a few sessions on a sunbed to build a base tan before my holiday,” I told myself earlier this year.
 The results weren’t instant, unlike the self-tanners I’ve used for over a decade, but after a few visits, my skin looked golden.
-I enjoyed the somewhat lasting glow that didn’t leave me looking like a slice of Dutch crunch bread after four days.
+I enjoyed the somewhat lasting glow that didn’t leave me looking like a slice of tiger bread after four days.

 AdvertisementADVERTISEMENT

-I planned to stop going to the tanning salon once I returned home, but the allure of tanned skin was hard to resist.
-What started as building a vacation base tan — which dermatologists argue is actually a myth — quickly turned into, “I’ll keep going so I’m tanned for my birthday,” then, “I might as well continue over summer.
+I planned to stop going to the tanning salon once I got back to the UK, but the allure of sunbed-kissed skin was hard to resist.
+What started as building a holiday base tan — which dermatologists argue is actually a myth — quickly turned into, “I’ll keep going so I’m tanned for my birthday,” then, “I might as well continue over summer.
 A few more weeks won’t hurt.”
-Before I knew it, I was clocking up more minutes at the tanning salon than I could count.
+Before I knew it, I was clocking up minutes at the tanning salon like points on my Tesco Clubcard.
+Unlike the money-off coupons I get with my Clubcard, however, there’s no long-term benefit to using sunbeds.

-But here's the thing: I know the potentially life-threatening risks of using tanning beds.
-I know that using tanning beds increases the risk of developing skin cancer, including melanoma, and that, as reported by the Skin Cancer Foundation, more than 419,000 cases of skin cancer in the US each year are linked to indoor tanning.
+But I know this.
+I know the potentially life-threatening risks of using sunbeds.
+I know that sunbed use increases the risk of developing skin cancer like melanoma, and that sunbeds cause about 440 melanomas and around 100 deaths each year in the UK, according to research from the charity Melanoma Focus.
 I’m not alone in knowing the risks.
-In a survey conducted by the American Academy of Dermatology (AAD), 20% of Gen Z adults said that getting a tan is more important to them than preventing skin cancer.
-But exactly why do we continue?
+In a UK survey conducted this year, 59% of people admitted they knew that sunbed use increases the risk of skin cancer.
+Why, then, do we continue?

 “